whitedevlop/whitedevlop/README.md

 - 👋 Hi, I’m @whitedevlop
-- 👀 I’m interested in full-stack web development
+- 👀 I’m a flutter developer
-- 🌱 I’m currently learning html, css, js, php, mysql
-- 💞️ I do have youtube channel where I upload my completed projects

 <!---
 whitedevlop/whitedevlop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.